jay13jay/jQueue/README.md

 ## Resize a queue
 The queue will automatically resize when trying to enque if the queue is full.
-The resize function takes 1 argument, m, which is the multiple to expand the queue by.
+The resize function takes 1 argument, factor, which is the factor to expand the queue by.
+If you attempt to Enqueue when the queue is full, the automatic resize will grow the queue by 1.25, or 25%

 Ex:
 ```go